Suor/funcy/docs/colls.rst

 Transform and select
 --------------------

+Most of functions in this section support :ref:`extended_fns`.r

 .. function:: walk(f, coll)

     Returns collection of same type as ``coll`` consisting of its elements mapped with given function::